sigoden/apitest/docs/jslib.md

 }
 ```

-apitest will include functions defined in builtin/rand.js and mylib.js.
+Apitest will include functions defined in builtin/rand.js and mylib.js.

 > @jslib value starts with "@" means it's a builtin lib.